Feeling like your brand is stale?

 Next, we created a new website for them so their online presence would match the stunning interiors they offer to their clients.
 The website now reflects Officeworks’s sleek and contemporary aesthetic and highlights their dedication to a superior customer experience.

-Finally, we worked with Officeworks to develop new marketing collateral, including business cards, a corporate video and a 32-page entry for a national industry awards competition.
+Finally, we worked with Officeworks to develop new marketing collateral, including brochure, business cards, video and a 32-page entry for a national industry awards competition.
 This entry took home first place, demonstrating Officeworks’s superiority in the industry (and demonstrating the power of the brand)!

 When all was said and done, our rebranding efforts with Officeworks helped them triple their revenue.